 If you gain enough trust in your reader or prospect, you can urge him to cross that line.

-And social proof can play a significant role in that.
-It’s so powerful that it can turn an okay copy into an almost great copy.
+And the social proof can play a significant role in that.
+It’s so powerful that it can turn an okay copy into an almost excellent copy.

 The more social proof you have in your copy, the more potential your copy has to turn your reader into a buyer.